 Do not reach in and try to pet or pick up a cat.
 If a cat tries to exit cage prematurely you can shift your position but do not do not reach out with your hands to stop the cat.

 If they do get out prematurely, continue to feed outside the cage.
-You may not see them for a while but they will likely stay around if they are fed.
-We have had cats return after a several week's absence.
+You may not see them for a while but they will likely stay around if they are fed. (scoop out some of the solid matter from their litter box and put outside for them to catch the scent of themselves-won't work if raining, though) We have had cats return after a several week's absence.

 The Farm Family will:

-Sign our adoption agreement which includes statements that they will provide shelter, food, water and long-term veterinary care.
+Sign our standard adoption agreement, which includes statements that they will provide shelter, food, water and long term veterinary care.